If you are searching for the perfect 10 days in Italy itinerary, you have come to the right place!

 Genoa’s historic downtown city center is wonderful to explore and steeped in history!
-From lovely squares to hidden alleyways, taking a walking tour of Genoa will give you a locals look at this wonderful coastal city!
+From lovely squares to hidden alleyways, taking a walking tour of Genoa will give you a local look at this wonderful coastal city!

 Visiting Portofino And Top Things To Do

 I recommend making it a day stop as it is a playground for the rich and famous and prices are quite high for hotels!

 Explore Castello Brown

 Castello Brown is a house museum located high above the harbor at Portofino.
 It has been in use since the 15th century and provides sweeping views of the landscape below.

 Go Snorkeling Or Diving

 There are a variety of snorkeling and diving trips you can take depending on your comfort level!
-Make sure to check that the tours are still running depending on what time of year you take your Italy itinerary!
+Make sure to check that the tours are still running depending on what time of year you visit!

 Visit San Fruttuoso Abbey

-San Fruttuoso Abbey is a 10th Century Roman Catholic abbey in Portofino.
+San Fruttuoso Abbey is a 10th-century Roman Catholic abbey in Portofino.
 It is located tucked away in a cove and is a wonderful history museum and location to tour.
-If you love architecture, this is the perfect place for you!

 Eat Gelato On The Streets Of Portofino

-While you are in Portofino, make sure to slow down and take in the Italian Riviera by having a bite to eat or grabbing a Gelato while walking around and marveling at all the luxury yachts moored in the harbor!
+While you are in Portofino, make sure to slow down and take in the Italian Riviera.
+Have a bite to eat or grab a gelato while walking around and marveling at all the luxury yachts moored in the harbor!

 Visiting Cinque Terre And Top Things To Do

 You can choose to drive or take the train if you want to add Cinque Terre to your Italy itinerary.
 If you choose to take the train from Genoa, take a local train toward La Spezia and get off at your desired Cinque Terre destination.

 Hike The Monterosso Footpath

-This hike is a bit challenging as you are going up the coastal cliffs, so budget at least 1-2 hours to complete it.
-The views are worth the effort, but bring plenty of water, especially if you visit during the summer!
+This hike is a bit challenging as you are going up the coastal cliffs so budget at least 1-2 hours to complete it.

 Explore The Church of San Francesco